Edward D. Maryon: Personal life

-Maryon was a member of the Church of Jesus Christ of Latter-day Saints, and served in the high council for the University West Stake.
+Maryon was a member of the LDS Church and served in the high council for the University West Stake.
 In the 1960s, Maryon served as bishop of a student ward in the University Stake.
 (Note: In this capacity Maryon officiated at at least two weddings: the May 20, 1966, wedding of John B. Cahoon III and Karen Willmore, and the June 14, 1968, wedding of John Wesley Hagel and Elizabeth Ann Haglund.)
 He was a member of the Board of Editors for Dialogue: A Journal of Mormon Thought when it was conceived in 1965, and the same year helped prepare a brochure commemorating the restoration of the Aaronic priesthood.
 In 1964, Maryon was one of many professors at the University of Utah to endorse Lyndon B. Johnson and Hubert Humphrey in the presidential election.

 In August 1951, Maryon served as best man at the wedding of Wallace Vernon Jenkins and Anna Lou Dinwoodey; Jenkins was two years above Maryon at university, and also a member of Sigma Chi and Owl and Key.
 Maryon also ushered at the September 1958 wedding of his sister Gaylo Maryon.

-Maryon died on March 9, 2005, aged 73, in Salt Lake City, of Parkinson's disease.
+Maryon died on March 9, 2005, aged 73, in Salt Lake City, of complications of Parkinson's disease.